hupili/python-for-data-and-media-communication-gitbook/notes-week-00.md

 #### Step 4.
 Commit & publish

-Change to your GitHub desktop, commit your changes, and press the publish button.
+Change to your GitHub desktop, commit your changes, and press the publish/push button.
 ![Git commit/publish](/assets/git-commit-and-publish.png)

 Then you can go to your webpage with `https://username.github.io`.
 Change username to yours and see what is happening.
 During further study, you will use GitHub pages to do more, to share and show anything you want with the world.